frknecn3/blue-commerce/README.md

 ![gif](preview.gif)

 BluE-Commerce is a Next-based E-commerce project website.
-It features many modern features for elegant and easily-accessible e-commerce websites and applications.
+It features many modern features for elegant and accessible e-commerce websites and applications.

 <a href='https://blue-commerce-pied.vercel.app/'>Click Here to Visit Live Website</a>